 The potential negative consequences of long-term synthetic marijuana abuse are broad and far-reaching.
 In fact, because it is a relatively new drug, experts are still unsure about the extent of the potential long-term harm that this drug can cause.
 That being said, it is understood that synthetic marijuana abuse can strain a person’s relationships to the breaking point, potentially resulting in social isolation and a loss of social support.
 People who abuse this drug are unlikely to be able to function effectively at work, meaning that their long-term financial and occupational livelihood could be at stake.
 In addition, the drug is known to cause extreme anxiety and paranoia as well as cardiovascular issues and even death.
 Fortunately, by seeking treatment, one can overcome a synthetic marijuana use disorder and break the chains of addiction.

 Situated along the Atlantic coast in Wilmington, North Carolina, Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives, free from the constraints of addiction.
-Since 1984, Wilmington has been able to help thousands of individuals win the war against substance abuse and chemical dependency, and we believe that we can help you or your loved one achieve the same goal.
+Since 1984, our synthetic marijuana addiction rehab has been able to help thousands of individuals win the war against substance abuse and chemical dependency, and we believe that we can help you or your loved one achieve the same goal.

-Our 139-bed center is licensed as a hospital, and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming offers the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
+The programming offered at our rehab programming offers the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our center to recover from an addiction to synthetic marijuana, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve each one of your recovery goals:

 Inpatient detoxification: Long-term abuse of certain substances, such as synthetic marijuana, can cause a person’s body to become dependent on them.
 When this is the case, detox services become an important step in the recovery process.
 Our inpatient detoxification is medically monitored and allows patients to have their bodies cleared of their substances of abuse so that they are able to effectively participate in our rehabilitation programming.